radiantlogic-v8/documentation-ia-product/documentation/how-to/database/postgresql/psql-performance-issue-investigation.md

 # Performance investigation in postgresql

-In order to efficiently investigate performance issues, some information on Brainwave iGRC's infrastructure and configuration is required, such as :
+In order to efficiently investigate performance issues, some information on Identity Analytics's infrastructure and configuration is required, such as :

 - The list of parameters
 - The sizing of the database